Enrollment: 2,901 men and women*

 Route 452, and the Pennsylvania Turnpike.

-Neumann University is accredited by the Middle States Association of Colleges and Secondary Schools.
+Neumann University is accredited by the Middle States Commission on Higher Education.
 A full list of program accreditations is available in our catalog.

-Accounting, Arts Production and Performance, Athletic Training, Biological Science, Business Administration, Communication and Media Arts, Computer and Information Management, Criminal Justice, Education, English, Environmental Studies and Education, International Business/ International Studies, Liberal Arts, Marketing, Nursing, Political Science, Psychology, Sport Management.
+Accounting, Arts Production and Performance, Athletic Training, Biological Science, Business Administration, Communication and Media Arts, Computer and Information Management, Criminal Justice, Education, English, International Business, Liberal Arts, Marketing, Nursing, Political Science, Psychology, Sport & Entertainment Management.

-Liberal Studies Degree Program - an accelerated evening format with 6-credit courses leading to a bachelor's degree as well as traditional programs offered in evening formats.
+Degree Completion Programs - an accelerated evening format with 6-credit courses leading to a bachelor's degree as well as traditional programs offered in evening formats.

 New state-of-the-art Living and Learning Centers in a safe, suburban location offer air-conditioned rooms; telephone, data/Internet connection and cable television service in each room; private bathrooms in every suite; work-out room featuring weights, treadmills, stairclimbers and more; study areas on each floor and two computer labs open 24 hours a day.
 A food court and student activities areas offer alternative gathering places.
 University-sponsored off-campus residences are also available.

 A growing number of clubs and organizations offer variety for all.
-Current offerings include: Black Student Union, Business Association, Campus Press (student newspaper), Communication Arts, Community Chorus, Dance Club, Delaware County Symphony, Environmental Club, International Student Association, Professional Education Society, Psychology Club, Residence Life Advisory Board, Roller Hockey Club, Student Activities Board, Student-Athlete Advisory Committee, Student Government Association, Student Nurses Association and Theater Ensemble.
+Current offerings include: Black Student Union, Business Association, The Joust (student newspaper), Coffee and Conversation Club, Concert Chorale, Dance Club, Delaware County Symphony, Environmental Club, International Student Association, Professional Education Society, Psychology Club, Residence Life Advisory Board, Roller Hockey Club, Student Activities Board, Student-Athlete Advisory Committee, Student Government Association, Student Nurses Association, Theater Ensemble, and more.
 There's something for everyone, and if you don't find it, create it!

 This office assists with students' professional development.
-97% of graduates are employed in their field of study or attending graduate school within one year of graduation.
-The staff also assists with student placement into internships and cooperative education experiences to enhance classroom learning.
+The staff also assists with student placement into internships to enhance classroom learning.

 For additional information, please call the Office of Admissions and Financial Aid, which coordinates the admission of all students, at (610) 558-5616 or (800) 9-NEUMANN or feel free to e-mail us at firstname.lastname@example.org.